 1. Relieving Constipation

-Since psyllium is a bulk-forming laxative, it can increase your dog’s stool size and help relieve constipation.
+Since psyllium is a bulk-forming laxative, it can increase your dog’s stool size and help relieve his constipation.

 This supplement works by binding itself to partially digested food going through your dog’s stomach into his small intestine.

 2. Treating Diarrhea

-If your dog has diarrhea, consult your vet about the dosage before you give your pooch any Metamucil.
+If your dog has diarrhea, consult your vet first about the cause.

 3. Has Prebiotic Effects

-They are non-digestible and can help the good intestinal bacteria grow.
+They are non-digestible and can help good intestinal bacteria grow.